chaitan3/adFVM/README.md

 ## Installation
 adFVM requires the adpy library.
-To install it, after cloning, execute the following
+To install it, after cloning the main repo, execute the following
 ```
 git submodule update --init --recursive
 ```